Delivery time: days

-Available quantity: 9 Item Items Last items in stock!
+Available quantity: 5 Item Items Lead Time: 4 weeks Last items in stock!

 This is a professional driver dedicated for high power infra red laser diodes.
 It is possible to modulate the current with frequency up to 50kHz.
 Driver can work with every infrared laser diodes.
 It is especially dedicated to stacked laser diode systems where diode operating voltage is high (up to 48V).

 While operating with stacked laser diodes proper supply voltage must be ensured.
 In recommendation section there is a formula for maximum input voltage.

 Separate laser diode supply voltage input and logic input voltage allows to minimize the switch-on resistance of a power MOSFET.
 The outer body of a heatsink, made of alluminium, is isolated from all signals of the driver, including GND signal.
 It allows to mount the driver directly to the metal components in case of additional cooling needed.

 Two potentiometers are used to set the values of maximum diode current and bias current.

 Attached to the driver are connectors and pins which are used to power and control the unit.

 We can also provide the proper power supply unit.
 Please feel free to contact us with any questions.